 Rajnikanth isn’t the only one getting attention in Chennai.
 Great Lakes has been stacking up on some good mojo too, as it quietly goes about doing its job.
 While everyone is getting enamoured by its more famous competitor (no points for guessing which one), many graduates of the 1 year PGPM program at Great Lakes have some special memories attached to their alma mater.

 Amar ‘Gladiator’ Harish is one of those grads.
-He’s got a bright future (the sun shining down on him in the photo has more symbolism than you thought), as he heads back into the corporate world and takes on an exciting new role within a top company. —
+With a bright future (the sun shining down on him in the photo has more symbolism than you thought), he headed back into the corporate world and took on an exciting new role within a top company.
+In this article, he shares his experience at Great Lakes —

 It’s daybreak when I write this blog, almost a month since I moved out of Great Lakes.
 With the intentions of taking a walk on the nearby lakebed, I woke up early today – but it looks like the nostalgic moments of moving out of Great Lakes never seems to set in.
 Life at Lakes was simple, hectic, rigorous at times, but yet enjoyable to the fullest extent.